 If you want to extend your home, we are proud to be a leading UK conservatory installer – and we’re highly-experienced in this area.

 Whether your new conservatory needs planning permission or not depends entirely on your specifications.

 But failing to make the appropriate checks could prove to be an expensive mistake - because local authorities possess the power to demolish structures which are built illegally.

 At EYG, we always recommend checking whether you need planning permission for your conservatory before the construction process begins.

 Work in partnership with us and we will do this on your behalf – because we believe it gives you complete peace of mind before a penny has been spent.

-Turn your conservatory dream into a reality, get in touch or call 0800 181888 to arrange a free no-obligation quote.
+To turn your conservatory dream into a reality, please get in touch or call 0800 181888 - we'll be happy to arrange a FREE home visit and no-obligation quote.